Best Classic Rides at the Calgary Stampede

 This one is a favourite for families and young ones who make the height restriction.

-Mach 3 is the most thrilling ride that you can line up for and pay with coupons.
+Mach 3 is the most thrilling ride you can line up for and pay with coupons.

-At each end of its massive structure is a seat for two people to enjoy getting whipped around in a circular motion at mind-bending speeds while feeling like you’re going to smash into the ground every time you come downwards.
+At each end of its massive structure is a seat for two people to enjoy getting whipped around in a circular motion at mind-bending speeds while feeling like you will smash into the ground every time you come downwards.

 Of all the rides I have tried at the Calgary Stampede, I got to say that the Zipper was one of the craziest.

-Each cage sits on a hinge that spins on its own while also being on a belt that moves around the perimeter of the wheel, making for one heck of a ride.
+Each cage sits on a hinge that spins on its own while also being on a belt that moves around the wheel's perimeter, making for one heck of a ride.

 This is one ride that isn’t for the faint of stomach either – save yourself and everyone else from a messy puke if you can’t handle having your sense of direction being thrown forcefully into the twilight zone!